CrunchyData/pg_parquet/README.md

 ```

 ## Usage
+There ara mainly 3 things that you can do with `pg_parquet`:
+1. You can export Postgres tables/queries to Parquet files,
+2. You can ingest data from Parquet files to Postgres tables,
+3. You can inspect the schema and metadata of Parquet files.

+### COPY to/from Parquet files from/to Postgres tables
 You can use PostgreSQL's `COPY` command to read and write Parquet files.
 Below is an example of how to write a PostgreSQL table, with complex types, into a Parquet file and then to read the Parquet file content back into the same table.

 ```sql